message/iata/GR.md

-Published 20.08.2021
+Published 27.08.2021
-1. Until 27 August 2021, passengers are not allowed to enter.
+1. Until 3 September 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland and their family members;
 - British nationals and residents of the United Kingdom;